hbctraining/scRNA-seq_online/README.md

 **Note for Trainers:** Please note that the schedule linked below assumes that learners will spend between 3-4 hours on reading through, and completing exercises from selected lessons between classes.
 The online component of the workshop focuses on more exercises and discussion/Q & A.

+> These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.

 ### Learning Objectives

 - Undertand the considerations when designing a single-cell RNA-seq experiment